 What started in 1985 as a way to shake the cobwebs off after New Year’s Eve has now grown into a family affair for the Courage clan.
-Gaye Courage, the “Queen Polar Bear” and mother to Co-Founders Todd and Trent, was the one who instigated the whole thing when she told her boys to “go jump in the lake”.
-Today Gaye joins the family on New Year’s Day to take part on the largest charitable polar bear dip in Canada.
+Gaye Courage (pictured in centre, above), the “Queen Polar Bear” and mother to Co-Founders Todd and Trent, was the one who instigated the whole thing when she told her boys to “go jump in the lake”.
+Today, Gaye joins the family on New Year’s Day to take part on the largest charitable polar bear dip in Canada.

 As the years have gone by and the Dip has grown, so too has the Courage family participation.
 No longer is the event just a way to clear the mind on New Year’s Day.
-Today Todd and Trent’s children also join in the fun.
-Ranging in age from seven to eighteen, the event is now three-generational.
+Today, Todd and Trent’s children also join in the fun.
+Ranging in age from seven to eighteen, the event is now three generations.
 The Courage children enjoy the Dip as much as their fathers and grandmother.

 “It has been something we have done since I can remember,” said 18-year old Jenna Courage, the eldest of the Todd Courage’s children.
 “And my friends join in the fun and look forward to it as much as I do.”